-The total size of all uploaded files may not exceed the equivalent of 10 pages when printed by HRSA.
+The total size of all uploaded files included in the page limit may not exceed the equivalent of 10 pages when printed by HRSA.
 The page limit includes all attachments required in the Application Guide and this NOFO.
 Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
-We strongly urge you to take appropriate measures to ensure your application does not exceed the specified page limit.
+Please note: If you use an OMB-approved form that is not included in the workspace application package for HRSA-21-056, it may count against the page limit.
+Therefore, we strongly recommend you only use Grants.gov workspace forms associated with this NOFO to avoid exceeding the page limit.
+It is therefore important to take appropriate measures to ensure your application does not exceed the specified page limit.

-Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline to be considered under this notice.
+Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline.